rticommunity/rtiperftest/srcDoc/examples.rst

 *RTI Perftest* will, by default, use types with Bounded-Sequences (bound set to 63000 elements).
-If the sample size is bigger than 63000 Bytes, *RTI Perftest* will automatically switch to equivalent types to the ones mentioned previously, but with Unbounded-Sequences.
+If the sample size is bigger than 63000 Bytes, *RTI Perftest* will automatically switch to equivalent types to the ones mentioned previously, but with Unbounded-Sequences (except for FlatData, see [TODO: link FlatData compilation]).

 The reason behind this behavior is that in the case when *RTI Perftest* uses Unbounded-Sequences, *RTI Connext DDS* will not pre-allocate the